Selected Questions and Answers

 How much does the CoSort package cost?

-Per-copy prices, which include the SortCL program, typically range from the low 4 to 5 figures (USD) and are based on hardware (e.g. RAM, model number) and the number of cores in use.
+Per-copy prices, which include the SortCL program, typically range from the mid 4 to 5 figures (USD) and are based on hardware (e.g., RAM on x86 generic PCs, and model number on Unix OEM servers) and the number of cores in use.
 CoSort is also available by subscription within the IRI Voracity platform which does not take machine sizing into account.
 Contact your IRI representative for a cost estimate for your environment.

 Specific and final price quotes are provided under NDA.